What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 2. Report emissions

-From 2026 onward, reporting continues, but shifts to an annual format.
-Importers must submit one verified report each year, and the deadline to do so is 31 May.
+From 2026 onward, reporting shifts from a quarterly to an annual format.
+Importers must submit one verified report each year, and the deadline to do so is end of September.
 This report forms the basis for surrendering CBAM certificates for the previous calendar year's imports.

 3. Pay via CBAM certificates